GiladLeef/Renloi/README.md

 or, find a way to compile the lang into a single-standalone executable.

 Add built-in functions for basic network operations.
+Add the ability to import functions from different Renloi source files.

 ## Like the project?
 Star it!